Patil-Sakshi/Blinkit-Dashboard/README.md

 2.Total Sales by Item Type:

-Objective: Identify the performance of different item types in terms of total sales.
+-Objective: Identify the performance of different item types in terms of total sales.
-Additional KPI Metrics: Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.
+-Additional KPI Metrics: Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.
-Chart Type: Bar Chart.
+-Chart Type: Bar Chart.

 3.Total Sales by Outlet Establishment: